-where $\lambda,\,\mu$ are Lagrangian multipliers and $\langle \cdot \rangle=\frac{1}{2\pi}\int\limits_0^{2\pi}\left(\cdot\right) d\theta$.
-The first term corresponds to maximizing the entrainment speed, the second term constrains the energy of actuation, and the third term directly follows from equation~\ref{eq:entrainment}.
-Since the entrainment is independent of initial phase, without the loss of generality, we consider the fixed point, $\phi_*=0$.
+Since the synchronization is independent of the initial phase, without loss of generality, we consider the fixed point, $\phi_*=0$.
 This optimization can be solved analytically using the calculus of variations \citep{zlotnik2013optimal}.
-The optimal waveform for fast entrainment can then be derived as
+The optimal waveform for fast synchronization can then be derived as

-Hence, once we compute the phase sensitivity function $\boldsymbol{\zeta}(\theta)$, the optimal waveform for fast entrainment can be analytically found using equation~\ref{eq:optimal_waveform} for various $\Omega_f$ and $\epsilon$.
-The optimal speed of entrainment is characterized by then computing $-\Gamma^\prime(0)$ using the optimal waveform given by equation~\ref{eq:optimal_waveform}.
-Next, we uncover these optimal waveforms for the airfoil wakes using the phase sensitivity functions and assess their performance for fast entrainment.
+Hence, once we compute the local phase sensitivity function $\boldsymbol{\zeta}(\theta)$, the optimal waveform for fast synchronization can be analytically found using equation~\ref{eq:optimal_waveform} for various $\Omega_f$ and $\epsilon$.
+The optimal speed of synchronization is characterized by then computing $-\Gamma^\prime(0)$ using the optimal waveform given by equation~\ref{eq:optimal_waveform}.
+Even though the current formulation to obtain the optimal waveform is defined for a single pointwise actuation, this directly extends to the case with multiple pointwise actuators or spatially distributed actuators following from equation \ref{eq:phase_dyn}.
+This is reflected as a change in the inner product $\langle \cdot \rangle$ in equations \ref{eq:optimization} and \ref{eq:optimal_waveform}, where the inner product would be computed as an integration for the multiple local phase sensitivities and actuation waveforms.
+Next, we uncover these optimal waveforms for the airfoil wakes using the local phase sensitivity functions and assess their performance for fast synchronization.